Is Sky broadband any good?

-Sky aren't offering the UK's cheapest standalone broadband and line rental (see who is here), particularly since broadband Lite is only available for new and existing Sky TV customers.
+Sky don't offer the UK's cheapest standalone broadband or line rental (see who does here), particularly since broadband Lite is only available for new and existing Sky TV customers.

-However, they may well be the cheapest option for those who want or already have Sky TV.
+However, because of their flair for tempting upgrade offers, they may well be the cheapest option for those who want or already have Sky TV.

 Adding in calls

-As we've noted above, Sky broadband is only available to customers who are also willing to switch their home phone line to Sky's line rental, a rule that almost all broadband providers have now.
+As we've noted above, Sky broadband is only available to customers who are also willing to switch their home phone to Sky, a rule that almost all broadband providers have now.

-Unlike BT, Virgin Media and TalkTalk, however, Sky no longer offer a pay upfront option for line rental.
-Paying in a lump sum knocks £50 to £60 a year off the bill so it's often worth considering.
+Unlike BT, Virgin Media and TalkTalk, however, Sky no longer offer a pay upfront option.
+Paying in a lump sum can knock at least 10% of the cost of paying month by month over the year, so it's often worth considering.

-Households that need a new phone line installed - see this guide if you're not sure - will need to pay a £39 set up fee.
+As mentioned above, any households needing a new phone line installed - the unsure should read this guide - will need to pay a £20 set up fee.